Wednesday, February 1, 2023

 Three Nights in Chincoteague: 1980 (Part 1)

 My mother herself had grown up in genuine impoverishment, often never knowing when or if there’d be a next meal; her parents still lived in the uninsulated home her father had built by hand over the decades, one room at a time as he could afford.
-Its last addition—an indoor john and bath—had been added only in the late nineteen-sixties.
+Its last addition—an indoor john and bath—had been built only in the late nineteen-sixties.
 They’d made do until then with an outhouse and by dragging a tin tub into the kitchen for a weekly scrub.

 My family had inside toilets.
 Two of them.
 Since I was six, we’d lived in a two-story brick home with a slate roof in a nice neighborhood.
-When the lunch bell rang at school, I didn’t have to line up with the projects kids for free lunches—for many, the only hot meal they’d get that day.
+When the midday bell rang at school, I didn’t have to line up with the projects kids for free lunches—for many, the only hot meal they’d get that day.
 All of my family were readers.
 We watched educational TV and listened to classical music.
 How could we be lower-lower anything?

 Not until I was older did I begin to notice the ways in which we differed from other neighborhood families.
 We lived in a respectable brick colonial, yes, but only because my paternal grandmother had bought it outright and signed it over to my father.
 Monthly, throughout my childhood and into my adolescence, he would mail her a check: two hundred and fifty dollars per installment until the debt was repaid.
 We were privileged to have our own housing taken care of, interest-free.
 On their own, on my father’s assistant professor’s salary and my mother’s part-time earnings as an adjunct, they could never have afforded a mortgage.
 Not in that genteel city enclave.